-- b.
+b.
 On the Summary tab, if available, select the files you want to generate.
 A gray checkmark indicates a file that is automatically generated.
-All other files are optional. - If file selection is supported for your IP core, after you generate the core, a generation report (<variation name>.html) appears in your project directory.
-This file contains information about the generated files. - 7.
-Click the Finish button, the parameter editor generates the top-level HDL code for your IP core, and a simulation directory which includes files for simulation. - The Finish button may be unavailable until all parameterization errors listed in the messages window are corrected. - 8.
-Click Yes if you are prompted to add the .qip to the current Quartus II project.
+All other files are optional.

+If file selection is supported for your IP core, after you generate the core, a generation report (<variation name>.html) appears in your project directory.
+This file contains information about the generated files.

+9. Click the Finish button, the parameter editor generates the top-level HDL code for your IP core, and a simulation directory which includes files for simulation.

+The Finish button may be unavailable until all parameterization errors listed in the messages window are corrected.

+10. Click Yes if you are prompted to add the .qip to the current Quartus II project.
 You can also turn on Automatically add Quartus II IP Files to all projects.

-- 9. This step applies to memory controllers with ALTMEMPHY IP.
-If you are using the UniPHY IP, for the high-performance controller (HPC or HPC II), set the <variation name>\example\top.v or .vhd to be the project top-level design file. - a.
+- 11. This step applies to memory controllers with ALTMEMPHY IP.
+Set the <variation name>\example\top.v or .vhd to be the project top-level design file. - a.
 On the File menu, click Open. - b.
 Browse to <variation name>\example\top and click Open. - c.
 On the Project menu, click Set as Top-Level Entity.